mjfernez/fhash/README.md

 than you need.
 And other command line hashing functions usually stick to one algorithm like md5sum.

-For example, here's how you'd take the sha3 hash, with a message size of 256, and capitalize it:
+For example, here's how you'd take the sha3 hash, with a message size of 256, and capitalize it in bash:

 `echo "password" | openssl dgst -sha3-256 | cut -c 10- | tr "[:lower:]" "[:upper:]"`